 Racquetball Canada strives to provide the best referees possible at its events, and there is a systematic program to achieve this aim.
-Racquetball Canada provides officials for both the National Championships and Junior National Championships, as well as the National Team Selection Events.
-Racquetball Canada also often nominates people to referee at international racquetball events, including the World Championships, Pan American Championships and Pan American Games.
+Racquetball Canada provides officials for the National Championships as well as the National Team Selection Events.
+Racquetball Canada also nominates people to referee at international racquetball events, including the World Championships, Junior World Championships, Pan American Championships and Pan American Games.

 Officiating Levels and Training

 There are five levels in the Racquetball Canada officiating certification program:

 - Level 2 Official